THE CRUCIFIXION OF WHO?

 I DIE DAILY

 Paul spoke more of life and death than any of the other writers of the New Testament.
-Both subjects seemed to have been branded deeply into his being, so deeply that he said "I bear in my body the marks of the Lord Jesus" (Gal 6:17).
-In his first letter to the Corinthians he even told them, "I die daily" (1 Cor 15:31).
+Both subjects seemed to have been branded deeply into his being, so deeply that he said "I bear in my body the marks of the Lord Jesus" (Galatians 6:17).
+In his first letter to the Corinthians he even told them, "I die daily" (1 Corinthians15:31).

 In times past when applying this verse to ourselves we interpreted it to say: I die daily as I crucify the old man.
 I die daily when I refuse to give place to my flesh.
 I die daily by putting to death my will.
 I die daily when I go to church on Sunday rather than playing golf, watching the Super-bowl, or going on a picnic.